 In TeamSupport we are focused on helping your organization provide the best Customer & Product support possible.
 If you are using Microsoft Visual Studio Team Foundation Server to keep track of bugs and projects and your support team have identified a problem that needs to be reviewed by your development team, the integration between the two Products makes it very simple for your teams to collaborate and improve your customer’s experience.

 Currently, the integration supports TFS version 2015 installed, and the latest Visual Studio Team System (VSTS) Cloud based version.

 How it Works

 Here is a simple diagram of how the TFS integration works:

 - A single Work Item in TFS can be linked with multiple Tickets in TeamSupport.

 - Actions created in the TeamSupport Ticket will also be created in the linked TFS Work Item as Comments.
-You can push all TeamSupport Action types to TFS, or only one as defined in the integration below.
+Updates to existing Actions will not be updated in TeamSupport.
+You can push all TeamSupport Action Types to TFS, or only one as defined in Setup.

-- The TeamSupport Product and/or Product Version maps to the TFS Team Project.
-You may create a relationship between the TeamSupport Product and/or Product Version to the corresponding TFS Team Project by indicating the Project Name in the settings in the Project section.
+- Product/Project Mapping: The TeamSupport Product and/or Product Version maps to the TFS Team Project.
+You may create a relationship between the TeamSupport Product and/or Product Version to the corresponding TFS Team Project by indicating the Project Name in the settings in the Product section.
 There is a Project Name field on both the Product level and the Version level.
-The mapping logic is explained in the TFS Project/Version mapping section below.
+The mapping logic is explained in the TFS Project/Version mapping section.

 Log into TeamSupport with an account that has Administrator rights and go to Admin->Integration->Team Foundation Server.
 You should see a screen like this: